Governance of the Canada Energy Regulator – Mandate, Roles and Responsibilities

 The Commission makes adjudicative decisions and recommendations independently.
 The Commission’s independence is a key element of the CER’s mandate.
 Pursuant to the CER Act, the Board of the CER is not permitted to give directions or provide advice with respect to any particular decision, order or recommendation of the Commission.
 On these matters, the CEO may provide advice, but not direction.

-The Commission is part of the CER and, although its adjudicative role is independent, it contributes to the overall effective delivery of the CER’s mandate and Departmental Results Framework, in particular the CER’s Core Responsibilities of Energy Adjudication and Safety and Environment Oversight.
+The Commission is part of the CER, it contributes to the overall effective delivery of the CER’s mandate, and operates in a manner consistent with the strategic direction of the CER while maintaining its adjudicative independence.
+The Commission is also mindful of the Departmental Results Framework, in particular the CER’s Core Responsibilities of Energy Adjudication and Safety and Environment Oversight.
 The Commission is responsible for ensuring continuous improvement and effectiveness in the areas in which it works.

 The Commission is a court of record.
-Among its responsibilities and authorities, it may adjudicate (including on its own initiative) on any matter where a person has done or failed to do anything required by the CER Act, and may also inquire into any accident involving a pipeline or other CER-regulated facility.
+Among its responsibilities and authorities, it may adjudicate (including on its own initiative) on any matter where a person has done or failed to do anything required by the CER Act, report on any matter related to the work of the Commission or any application or proceeding before it, and may also inquire into any accident involving a pipeline or other CER-regulated facility.
 The Commission has the power to make orders and prohibitions for the enforcement of its decisions.

 The Commission may make rules for carrying out its work and managing its internal affairs vis-à-vis adjudication, including rules respecting the powers, duties and functions of Commissioners, its procedures and practices, its sittings and its decisions, orders and recommendations.

 The Commission must submit an Annual Report on its activities to the Minister.
 The Commission may also submit other reports on its activities to the Minister if it considers it appropriate to do so.

 3.6.2 Lead Commissioner and Deputy Lead Commissioner